RedHatQE/carbon/docs/components/providers/openshift.rst

         - False

     *   - oc_custom_template
-        - The custom template name to boot the application based on.
+        - Name of the custom template file that defines your application, which must be placed in assets directory.
         - String
         - False